-- Train from Selcuk (Ephesus) to Pamukkale: If you’re visiting Ephesus first, you can quickly jump over to Pamukkale on the train from the nearest station, called Selcuk.
-The journey takes just over 3 hours and once you arrive in Denizli, simply get the bus or a taxi over to Pamukkale.
+- Train from Selcuk (Ephesus) to Pamukkale: If you’re visiting Ephesus first, you can quickly jump over to Pamukkale on the train from the nearest station, Selcuk.
+The journey takes just over 3 hours and once you arrive in Denizli, get the bus or a taxi over to Pamukkale.

 - To Pamukkale from Cappadocia – There are several ways to get from Cappadocia to Pamukkale; use this guide for all of the nitty-gritty.

 A Word About Safety At Pamukkale Thermal Pools

 Don’t panic!
 Pamukkale is not unsafe in any particular way.
 The thing is simply that it’s, well, a little slippery.
-A friend of mine was happily making her way over the travertines, enjoying the scenery and taking photos as she went, only to step on a remarkably smooth bit of calcium deposit coated with water.
+A friend of mine was happily making her way over the Pamukkale travertines, enjoying the scenery and taking photos as she went, only to step on a remarkably smooth bit of calcium deposit coated with water.
 You can guess what happened next – broken leg.

-Many people visit Pamukkale, easily the best-known calcium pools in Turkey, year upon year and have zero problems, but simply be aware that water and rocks do create a slippery surface.
+Many people visit Pamukkale, the best-known calcium pool in Turkey, year after year and have zero problems, but be aware that water and rocks create a slippery surface.
 You could have a nasty fall if you’re too busy taking photos and not paying much attention to where you’re putting your feet.

 You’re asked to take your shoes off when you walk over the travertines to avoid damaging them any further than they already are.
-Pamukkale is very old, and since tourists have been in this region for many decades, the travertines have been eroded and damaged a little.
-Some of them are closed off to prevent further damage from occurring, but you can still walk over many of them, with small pools of water on top for ease of walking, as long as you follow the marked footpath and avoid wearing anything on your feet.
+Pamukkale is ancient, and since tourists have been in this region for many decades, the travertines have been eroded and damaged a little.
+Some of them are closed off to prevent further damage, but you can still walk over many of them, with small pools of water on top for ease of walking, as long as you follow the marked footpath and avoid wearing anything on your feet.